awslabs/aws-iot-core-credential-provider-session-helper/docs/dev_notes.md

 6. `poetry update && poetry install`
 7. Perform updates
 8. `nox` (will run all sessions)
+9. Create a pull request against the main repository

-Once completed, commit the changes, verify the actions run in GitHub, then pefrom a pull request against the main repo.
+Once completed, commit the changes, verify the actions run in GitHub, then perform a pull request against the main repository.
+From the main repository, perform these steps:

+1. Once all tests complete successfully, squash merge the pull request from the main repository
+2. Locally, clone (or update) the _main_ repository and follow the steps to install poetry and dependencies
+3. `git switch --create release main`
+4. `poetry version <version>` (bump version based on semver)
+5. git commit --message="awsiot-credentialhelper <version>" pyproject.toml`
+6. `git push origin release`

+Monitor status of the _Release workflow_.